CeliaLaurent/P2.12_FinalProject/README.md

 ![APS](APS/aps_np2_rowscols6000_NT2000_COPT-Ofast-marchnative-mavx2_noimgwritting.png)

-At this point, APS identifies that the main remaining problem is the memory bound issue, and suggests to use the **Memory Access Analysis** tool of **Intel VTune Profile** to analyse it.
-Before to do so, we can notice that another critical aspect identified by APS is the PFU Utilization
+At this point, APS identifies that the main remaining problem is the memory bound issue, and suggests to use the **Memory Access Analysis** tool of **Intel VTune Profiler** to analyse it.

 To get more insights on how to improve the floating point unit instructions per second, and the memory bound issue, it is time to change tool and see which indications we could get using  **Intel Advisor** and **Intel VTune Profiler**.